How to Learn Spanish in 3 Months: 6 Effective Steps to Get There

 Wait, you wanna do it in three months?

-On Your Mark, Get Set, Learn!
-How to Learn Spanish in 3 Months
+Steps to Learn Spanish in 3 Months

 1. Set SMART Goals

-Formulating a plan using SMART goals is an almost fail-proof method for learning anything.
+Making a plan using SMART goals is an almost fail-proof method for learning anything.

-What are SMART goals?
-A SMART goal is Specific, Measurable, Attainable, Relevant and Timely.
+“SMART” stands for Specific, Measurable, Attainable, Relevant and Timely.

 Let’s break it down and apply it to this challenge.
 I’ll give you an example of each of these aspects of SMART goals.